mareru/webdriverIO-shop-demo/README.md

 ## Jenkins
 A sample jenkins job is configured on our [qalabs jenkins](http://qalabs.ecx.local:8080/job/WebdriverIO/) that can be used as a reference.
-Job also contains a sample cucumber report with [Allure](http://allure.qatools.ru/)
+Job also contains a sample cucumber report with [Allure](http://allure.qatools.ru/) You need to have Zalenium running, so just follow the instruction on the offical [Zalenium page](https://opensource.zalando.com/zalenium/).Setting up Zalenium is easy once you have docker installed.
 ## Features

 - Simple setup